First-Year Seminar

 FYS 181 Screening Shakespeare (4 Credits)

 This course focuses on plays by Shakespeare, and what people have made for the screen from his plays.
 Students read five of Shakespeare’s plays.
 After reading and discussing each play, the class watches multiple screen works created from that play.
 The course investigates the choices made by directors, adapters, actors, designers and other artists involved.
 What matters to them about the play?
 What doesn’t?
 Do they approach Shakespeare with reverence?
 Do they admit to their source?
 How do politics, ideology, period, national or international film and television traditions, genre and individual artistry change, uphold, re-alchemize the original material?
-Restrictions: First years only; students are limited to one first-year seminar.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
 WI

 Fall, Variable